SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 - **main.py**: does all the things at once.
 The program creates datasets, saves them, reads them back, and compares them with experimental data.
 It does this with list comprehension, so it is useful to try the whole project at once, but it is not the most efficient way to save and generate the data.

 - **GetPulseProfileFromInput.py**: another example of how to use the data.
-It takes as input the seven parameters from the user and finds the pulse profile corresponding to the simulated data that is closest to the input ones.
+It takes as input the seven parameters from the user and finds the pulse profile corresponding to the simulated data that is the closest to the input ones.

-- **Pulsar_Notebook.ipynb**: This is a notebook equivalent to the main one that explains the process in detail, thus facilitating a better understanding.
+- **Pulsar_Notebook.ipynb**: This is a notebook equivalent to the main script that explains the process in detail, thus facilitating a better understanding.
+It also includes the two examples of usage.

 - **Database folder**:

   - **Database_100000.parquet**: This is the actual database containing the data simulated.
-It has been created with 100,000     simulated datasets and is ready to be used, for example, with ReadParquet and Compare.
+It has been created with 100,000 simulated datasets and it is ready to be used, for example, with ReadParquet and Compare.
 Useful to run the codes fast, to understand how they work, since it has a relatively small size compared to the final one.

   - **LinkFullDatabase.md**: link to the full created database with more than 25 milion datasets created.
 Use this for research.

 # Prerequisites
 In order to run properly all parts of the project, the following packages should be installed on your Python interpreter:

 - numpy
 - concurrent.futures
 - pandas